joemccann/azure-cosmosdb-mongodb-client/README.md

 ## Tests

-> Note: you will need a `.env` file to run the tests and the tests will read and write to your Azure Storage account.
+> Note: you will need a `.env` file to run the tests and the tests will read and write to your Azure CosmosDB instance.

 ```sh
 npm i -D